En / Ru

 Try Suzdal Mead

-Mead is an alcoholic beverage from about 3.5% to 18% ABV.
-In Russia it was made of fermented honey and water.
-Each housewife had her own recipe consisting of rose-hip, or cinnamon, juniper, cloves and other spices.
-In old times, a honey wine was poured into oak barrels and buried in the ground for many years - to age.
+Mead is an alcoholic beverage with an ABV ranging from about 3.5% to 18%.
+In Russia, it was made of fermented honey and water.
+Each housewife had her own recipe with rosehip, cinnamon, juniper, cloves and other spices.
+In old times, a honey wine was poured into oak barrels and buried in the ground for many years — to age.
 Then they learned how to brew mead.
 At the Maslenitsa fair, you can safely try whatever is poured in a shot glass.
-At the tasting, you can try a dozen types of mead with a variety of flavours - Cossack, Two-quarter, Five-altyn, Strelets and many others.
-The tasting room is in the Trading Arcades at 63a, Lenin street.
-10 shots for 200 rubles.
+At the tasting, you can try a dozen types of mead with a variety of flavours — Cossack, Two-quarter, Five-altyn, Strelets and many others.
+The tasting room is in the Trading Arcades at 63a Lenin Street.

 Explore the Suzdal Kremlin

-The first fortress was erected on the Kamenka River by Vladimir Monomakh in the XI-XII centuries.
-They built earth mounds, the landscape has been changed with ditches and ramparts.
-The centuries and many fires destroyed several cathedrals and churches that were built on the territory of the old Kremlin.
+The first fortress was erected on the Kamenka River by Vladimir Monomakh in the 11th–12th centuries.
+Earth mounds were built, and the landscape has been changed with ditches and ramparts.
+Centuries and many fires destroyed several cathedrals and churches that were built on the territory of the old Kremlin.
 The five-domed Cathedral of the Nativity of the Virgin has survived to this day, although it has undergone many changes over the centuries.
 You can also see the Archbishop’s chambers, the Annunciation Refectory Church, and the single-domed Nicholas Church with its large apse, and the Assumption and Nativity of Christ Churches.

 More things to do on Maslenitsa in Suzdal: